From Catalonia to Andalusia: Coastal Cities in Spain

 Source: pixabay.com

-Our opinion about coastal cities in Spain & our TOP3
+Our opinion about coastal cities in Spain & our TOP5

-Until now we’ve spent over 1 year exploring Spain, and out of it 10 months along the Mediterranean/Atlantic.
-We lived in each region and during that time we had a great opportunity to visit quite a lot of places and got to know them pretty well.
-Overall, we enjoyed all the mentioned cities (otherwise we wouldn’t recommend them to you!) and we think they are great choices for beach holidays.
+Until now we’ve spent over 1 year exploring Spain, and out of it 10 months along the Mediterranean/Atlantic coast.
+We lived in each mentioned regions and during that time, we had a great opportunity to visit quite a lot of places and get to know them pretty well.
+Overall, we enjoyed all the mentioned cities (otherwise we wouldn’t recommend them to you!).

-We found coastal cities in Catalonia and Valencia the wildest, perfect for those who love to party and have fun.
-Andalucia and Murcia were much quieter.
+We think that coastal cities in Catalonia and Valencian Community are the wildest, perfect for those who love to party and have fun.
+Andalusia and especially Murcia Region were much quieter.
 But remember that it’s our subjective opinion based on observations from different times of the year, not only high season.

-Our TOP3 coastal cities in Southern Spain?
-Almeria, Tarifa, and Estepona!
+Our TOP5 coastal cities in Spain?
+Almeria, Sitges, Malaga, Cadiz and Estepona!

 Happy Little Traveler - Best Coastal Cities in Spain